mattrips/scratchPad/Protocol Conformance.md

 ### 1.1 The Witness
 If a type is declared to conform to a protocol, the type must satisfy each of the protocol requirements of the protocol.
 The type does so by having available at least one implementation--that is at least one property, method, initializer, subscript or typealias--for each protocol requirement of the protocol.

 With respect to the a type that is declared to conform to a protocol, for each protocol requirement of the protocol, Swift determines the one and only implementation that will be used throughout a program to satisfy that protocol requirement for that type.
 The implementation so determined is referred to as the witness for the protocol requirement.

+&#9724;   The purpose of a protocol

 ### 1.2 Model of a Protocol Conformance
 With respect to the declaration that a type conforms to a protocol, the protocol conformance is a collection containing the witness for each protocol requirement of the protocol.